Instagram/LibCST/docs/source/nodes.rst

 Nodes
 =====

-CSTNode and it's subclasses cover Python's full grammar in a whitespace-sensitive fashion, forming LibCST's concrete syntax tree.
+CSTNode and its subclasses cover Python's full grammar in a whitespace-sensitive fashion, forming LibCST's concrete syntax tree.

 Many of these nodes are designed to `behave similarly to Python's abstract